-Many footballers have taken the step to restore their hair by undergoing a hair transplant; though they may not come out and openly talk about it, the results are evident when we look at players such as David Beckham, Wayne Rooney, and most recently Xherdan Shaqiri.
+Many footballers have taken the step to restore their hair by undergoing a hair transplant; though they may not come out and openly talk about it, the results seem to speak for themselves when we look at players such as David Beckham, Harry Kane, Wayne Rooney, and most recently Xherdan Shaqiri.

 Shaqiri seems to have experienced male pattern baldness; (androgenetic alopecia) which is the most common form of hair loss in men, and affects a staggering 80% of males, anytime after puberty [1-2].
 Shaqiri was in the minority of men that begin to lose their hair due to male pattern baldness before they turn 21.

-Though it seems to be that many celebrities don’t like to talk about their hair journey, we know that hair restoration is not something to be kept in the dark, as there are a plethora of benefits, physically and mentally, that come with it .
+Though not many footballers who have hair transplants will talk about them, we know that hair restoration is not something to be kept in the dark, as there are a plethora of benefits, physically and mentally, that come with it .
 Rob Holding, however, was very public regarding his mental health issues following his hair loss, until his hair transplant with Wimpole helped to restore his confidence.

 In this article, you’ll find everything you need to know about the Shaqiri hair transplant.